Reese Witherspoon: 2016–present: Television success

-Witherspoon currently produces and stars in the Apple TV+ drama series The Morning Show alongside Jennifer Aniston and Steve Carell.
+Witherspoon produces and stars in the Apple TV+ drama series The Morning Show alongside Jennifer Aniston and Steve Carell.
 The Morning Show received a two-season order from Apple with the first season premiering in November 2019.
 Witherspoon was nominated for a Golden Globe Award for Best Actress – Television Series Drama and a Golden Globe Award for Best Television Series for her work in the series.
 Season two of The Morning Show was set to premiere in 2020 before a production shutdown caused by the COVID-19 pandemic.
 The first two episodes were in the final stages of being shot before the production shutdown.
 During the shutdown, scripts were rewritten to reflect the pandemic.
 Production on season two of The Morning Show restarted on October 19, 2020, and premiered on Apple TV in September 2021.
 Witherspoon also serves as an executive producer for the Apple TV+ series Truth Be Told starring Octavia Spencer which premiered in December 2019; it was renewed for a second season in March 2020.

 In 2020, Witherspoon produced and starred in the Hulu drama miniseries Little Fires Everywhere opposite Kerry Washington, the televised adaptation of Celeste Ng's 2017 novel of the same name.
 In that same year, Witherspoon narrated the Quibi nature documentary series Fierce Queens which focuses on female animals in the animal kingdom.
 In 2023, Witherspoon executive produced, with Kacey Musgraves, the country music competition show, My Kind of Country.
 She starred opposite Ashton Kutcher in the romantic comedy Your Place or Mine, which released on Netflix.
 In 2025, she starred in and produced the romantic comedy You're Cordially Invited for Amazon Prime Video.